mjordan/larkm/README.md

 * mint ARKs using UUID (v4) strings
 * validate ARK shoulders
 * resolve ARKs to their target URLs
-* update the target URLs, ERC/Kernel metadata, and policy statements of existing ARKs
+* update the target URLs, ERC/Kernel metadata, and committment statements of existing ARKs
 * provide the target URLs of ARKs it manages, and provide the ARK associated with a URL
-* provide [committment statements](https://arks.org/about/best-practices/) that are specific to shoulders
+* provide basic [committment statements](https://arks.org/about/best-practices/) that are specific to shoulders
 * delete ARKs

 ARK resolution is provided via requests to larkm's host followed by an ARK (e.g. `https://myhost.net/ark:/12345/876543`) and the other operations are provided through standard REST requests to larkm's management endpoint (`/larkm`).
+This REST interface allows creating, persisting, updating, and deleting ARKs, and can expose a subset of larkm's configuration data to clients.
+Access to the REST endpoints can be controlled by registering the IP addresses of trused clients, as explained in the "Configuration" section below.

 larkm is currently a proof of concept as we learn about locally mananging ARKs.
 It is considered "lightweight" because it supports only a subset of ARK functionality, focusing on providing ways to manage ARKs locally and on using ARKs as persistent, resolvable identifiers.
 ARK features such as suffix passthrough and ARK qualifiers are currently out of scope.